vchs/heroapp_TeenyURL/README.md

 ##Environment setup for the app or test

 To use services such as Redis/PostgreSql, an environment variable VCAP_SERVICES need be set before starting the app or running the functional test.
-We provide several shell script files you can choose to set the environment variable easily.
+We provide several shell script files you can choose to set the intended environment variable.

 ```bash
 cd ./env